rickeycarter/macDeepLearning/README.md

 Setup and configuration help for external eGPUs on a Mac System.

-- NVIDIA Titan Xp gpu
+- NVIDIA Titan Xp gpu (https://www.nvidia.com/en-us/titan/titan-xp/)

-- Atikio Node Pro enclosure
+- AkiTio Node Pro enclosure (https://www.akitio.com/expansion/node-pro)

 - Cabling: If using Thunderbolt 3 cables, the cable must be the high speed version (40 gbps).
 A USB-C end is not sufficient for high speed transfer.
 Cables over 0.8m may not allow for 40gbps transfer speeds.
 If using TB1/TB2, you need the TB3 -> TB2 adapter (https://www.apple.com/shop/product/MMEL2AM/A/thunderbolt-3-usb-c-to-thunderbolt-2-adapter) and a standard TB2 cable. (note: the TB3 plug goes into the eGPU and the